-610 Monitoring MSEC Bird and Bat Conservation Strategy If the reports submitted under this section indicate that the Project results in a level of incidental injury and mortality to nesting birds that constitutes a substantial impact on the breeding population, The Applicant will take corrective action or undertake supplemental compensatory measures to support regional conservation of migratory birds in accordance with measures presented in Section 8, Adaptive Management.
-7.6 Reporting The Proponent would implement a Wildlife Reporting and Response System (WRRS).
-The purpose of the WRRS is to standardize the actions taken by the Proponent or subcontractors in response to any wildlife fatalities or injuries observed within the Project boundary.
-Any dead or injured animals found within the Project boundary by Project employees would be marked and its location reported immediately to the qualified biologist on-duty, and a coincidental mortality report form would be filled out (Appendix A).
+If the reports submitted under this section indicate that the Project results in a level of incidental injury and mortality to nesting birds that constitutes a substantial impact on the breeding population, the Applicant will take corrective action or undertake supplemental compensatory measures to support regional conservation of migratory birds in accordance with measures presented in Section 8, Adaptive Management.
+The Proponent would implement a Wildlife Reporting and Response System (WRRS).
+The purpose of the Wildlife Reporting and Response System is to standardize the actions taken by the Proponent or subcontractors in response to any wildlife fatalities or injuries observed within the Project boundary.
+Any dead or injured animals found within the Project boundary by Project employees would be marked and the location of any dead or injured animals found within the Project boundary would be reported immediately to the qualified biologist on-duty, and a coincidental mortality report form would be filled out (Appendix A).
 The qualified biologist would proceed to the site of the discovery, would complete an incident report, and take photographs.
 The carcass or injured animal would not be moved or removed by any individual who does not have the appropriate permits.
 If an endangered or threatened species is found dead or injured on the site, the qualified biologist would immediately notify the USFWS of the discovery.
-26 | P a g e

-611 "8 Adaptive Management 8.1 Agency Collaboration Adaptive management will ensure an ongoing open communication between the Proponent and the agencies.
-The parties will cooperatively evaluate the plan doing what is necessary for its long- term success.
+Adaptive management will ensure an ongoing open communication between the Proponent and the agencies.
+The parties will cooperatively evaluate the plan doing what is necessary for the plan's long- term success.
 The Applicant will work collaboratively with the BIA, BLM and USFWS to comply with legal requirements as well as the requirements contained within the MSEC BBCS.
-This BBCS is a ""living"" document.
-8.2 Agency Coordination To facilitate evaluations of impacts on regional avian and bat populations, study results will be provided to USFWS, BIA and BLM on an annual basis.
+The MSEC BBCS is a "living" document.
+To facilitate evaluations of impacts on regional avian and bat populations, study results will be provided to USFWS, BIA and BLM on an annual basis.
 The Project Owner will be available for annual meetings with BLM, BIA and USFWS to discuss Project related issues under the jurisdiction of each agency.
-8.3 Supplemental Measures for Consideration If the reports submitted indicate that mitigation measures and avoidance and minimization measures proposed in Section 6.0 are not sufficient in addressing Project impacts, the Project owner will consider taking additional corrective actions or implementing supplemental measures agreed upon in coordination with the various agencies.
-27 | P a g e"
+If the reports submitted indicate that mitigation measures and avoidance and minimization measures proposed in Section 6.0 are not sufficient in addressing Project impacts, the Project owner will consider taking additional corrective actions or implementing supplemental measures agreed upon in coordination with the various agencies.